MattAurich/htmlBuilder/README.md

 Built using hapi.js, it caches mustache templates into a redis server from s3, and upon request will inject JSON into the templates and publish to an S3 bucket.

 # To start
-replace app/config.example.js values and rename to app/config.js
+1. replace app/config.example.js values and rename to app/config.js

-npm install
+2. npm install

-start a redis server/instance (https://redis.io/topics/quickstart)
+3. start a redis server/instance (https://redis.io/topics/quickstart)

-node app/server.js
+4. node app/server.js

 # S3 template bucket setup

-  * folder structure like so:
+  * folder structure like so: TBD

 # S3 destination bucket setup
-  * set up for static hosting like so:
+  * set up for static hosting like so: TBD

+# For input validation
+  * handled by TBD

+# Error handling
+  * handled by TBD

+# Logging
+  * handled by hapi-pino
+  * log files put to TBD